Disease/Disorder

 Monitor for peak growth velocity by assessing pubertal development and plotting heights on a growth chart.

-Look for asymmetry of limb length (curves caused by a leg-length discrepancy should disappear with sitting), shoulder height differences, scapular positioning, pelvic tilt, truncal shift and chest cage deviation.
+Look for asymmetry of limb length (curves caused by a leg-length discrepancy should disappear with sitting), shoulder height differences, scapular positioning, pelvic tilt, truncal shift, waistline, iliac crest height and chest cage deviation.
 Check for joint deformity and excessive laxity that can be associated with Ehlers-Danlos syndromes, Marfan syndrome, or osteogenesis imperfecta.
 Foot deformities (cavovarus) may suggest neural axis abnormalities or neuromuscular diseases such as hereditary motor sensory neuropathy or Friedreich ataxia.
-7

-Perform Adam’s forward-bend test by having the patient bend forward at the waist with knees straight.
-Asymmetry is evidenced by rib prominence and/or lumbar paraspinal elevation.
+Adam’s forward bend test is recognized for having high sensitivity (85-100% for thoracic curves), for identification of axial and coronal plane curvatures.
+7 By having the patient bend forward at the waist with knees straight, asymmetry is evidenced by rib prominence and/or lumbar paraspinal elevation.

 Neurologic exam includes motor strength, sensation, reflexes, gait and tandem walk, as well as tests for abdominal reflexes, clonus, Hoffman and Babinski signs.